cosmos/cosmos-sdk/collections/docs/README.md

 The first argument passed is the ``SchemaBuilder``

-Schema builder is a structure that keeps track of all the state of a module, it is not required by the collections themselve to deal with state, but it offers a dynamic and reflective way for clients to explore a module's state.
+Schema builder is a structure that keeps track of all the state of a module, it is not required by the collections to deal with state but it offers a dynamic and reflective way for clients to explore a module's state.

 We instantiate a ``SchemaBuilder`` by passing it a function that given the modules store key returns the module's specific store.